Irish shoppers spend extra €143m on groceries in lockdown

 Kantar figures highlight surge in supermarket sales with restaurants closed

-A shopper is pictured in Tesco’s store in Rush, Co Dublin.
-According to latest sales data from Kantar, Tesco saw the biggest increase in trip size among all the grocery chains over the 12-week period, with shoppers adding on average 3.5 more items to their basket of goods.
-Photograph: Alan Betson / The Irish Times
+A shopper in Tesco in Rush, Co Dublin: the retailer saw the biggest increase in trip size among all the grocers this period.
+Photograph: Alan Betson

-With bars and restaurants closed, Irish shoppers spent an aditional €143 million on take-home groceries over the past 12 weeks, latest figures from retail group Kantar show.
+With bars and restaurants closed, Irish shoppers spent an additional €143 million on take-home groceries over the past 12 weeks, latest figures from retail group Kantar show.

 “January wasn’t quite the fresh start we hoped for and ongoing lockdowns meant we continued to rely on supermarkets to keep us fed,” Emer Healy, retail analyst at Kantar, said.